M-earnest/Python_for_Psychologists_Winter2022/lecture/introduction/introduction_3.md

 In the following you'll find the `objectives` and `materials` for each of the topics we'll discuss during this session.

 ### Computing environments
-You might think: "why do we have to talk about computing environments & reproducibility?
-I just to code.".
+You might think: "why do we have to talk about computing environments & reproducibility just to code?".
-Fair enough but as hinted at during the introduction, knowing a bit more about this thing called the "computer" and how your code is run will be tremendously helpful and important going further.
-The sooner you can utilize the respective tools/resources the better as quite a bit, actually all, of your coding will depend on it.
+Fair enough but as hinted at during the introduction, knowing a bit more about this thing called the "computer" and how your code is run will be tremendously helpful later on.
+The sooner you can utilize the respective tools/resources the better, as quite a bit, actually all, of your coding will depend on it.
 We usually trust our machines to do what we ask them to do and while quite often we get the desired output, there's a fair chance that the same task will lead to a different outcome on a different OS, using a different version, etc. .
 However, what outcomes do we "trust" and why does it converge?
 All of this relates to "reproducibility" and within this section we'll briefly explore underlying problems and potential (partial) solutions via `python`.

 #### Objectives 📍
 - get to know problems wrt computational analysis & reproducibility